the-technat/the-technat/README.md

 ### Nathanael Liechti

-Hi I'm technat. system engineer for Kubernetes, minimalist, perfectionist and optimist.
+Hi I'm technat.
+Kubernetes Platform Engineer, minimalist, perfectionist and optimist.
 I've got zero background in classic IT and was born into the cloud-native world (does this explain my optimistic approach sometimes 😉?)

 - 🔭 I’m currently getting familiar with Terraform providers, specifically [terraform-provider-argocd](https://github.com/argoproj-labs/terraform-provider-argocd)
 - 🌱 I’m always learning many things in parallel